datadryad/dryad-app/documentation/dryad_install.md

 - MySQL (with the database specified in the database.yml created and using utf8mb4 character set by default)
 - SOLR (with a geoblacklight schema and core installed)
-- A storage repository that supports SWORD will be needed to submit documents to the repository and even with SWORD support, the code may need some customization for others besides the Merritt repository.
+- An S3 storage repository will be needed to submit files
-- A DOI minting service such as EZID to mint DOIs.
+- A DOI-minting service to mint DOIs.

 The application also requires some means to log in outside of a development environment.
 You'd want to configure a log in method for each application tenant from these: